wdmg/yii2-tasks/README.md

 # Yii2 Tasks Module
 Task manager for Yii2.

-The module implements indexed search using morphology (phpMorphy) or Porter's stemmer algorithm (LinguaStem).
-A live full-text search by data model is also provided.

 This module is an integral part of the [Butterfly.СMS](https://butterflycms.com/) content management system, but can also be used as an standalone extension.

 Copyrights (c) 2019-2020 [W.D.M.Group, Ukraine](https://wdmg.com.ua/)